 - Pour enough oil into a rimmed baking dish (like a quarter-sheet pan) to generously coat the bottom – about 1/4 cup.

-- Form the tempeh mixture into golf ball-sized balls with your hands, and place on the baking sheet, spacing them about an inch apart.
+- Form the tempeh mixture into golf ball-sized balls with your hands and place on the baking sheet.
+(Tip: you may have to squeeze the mixture a bit more intensely than you’d think to get it to form into balls.)

-- Bake for about 10 minutes.
-Then rotate the balls – either by shaking the pan or flipping with tongs – and continue baking for another 15 minutes or so, rotating the balls every 5 to 7 minutes, until they’re brown all over.
+- Bake until the balls are golden brown on the bottom, about 10 minutes.
+Then rotate the balls – either by gently nudging them with a butter knife or just shaking the pan – and continue baking for another 12 minutes or so, rotating the balls every 5 to 7 minutes, until they’re brown all over.

 Nutrition